 Professional Master of Computer Science (MCS) Program

-Join the ranks of leaders in computer science who have degrees from Illinois Computer Science, including founders and leaders of C3.ai, Malwarebytes, Match.com, Microsoft, Netscape, Optimizely, PayPal, YouTube, and Yelp.
+Join the ranks of those with degrees from Illinois Computer Science, including founders and leaders of C3.ai, Malwarebytes, Match.com, Microsoft, Netscape, Optimizely, PayPal, YouTube, and Yelp.

-MCS in Chicago.
-Attend classes in downtown Chicago to pursue an MCS degree full-time in as little as three semesters, or take up to five years as a part-time student.
+The program was designed with maximum flexibility in mind for students.
+Students can attend classes taught in-person in downtown Chicago or attend classes taught through an online hybrid model.
+The MCS degree can be completed in as little as three semesters if enrolled full-time or can take up to five years as a part-time student.
 Busy professionals can complete a degree while they continue to meet their current life and career obligations.
+Students will also have opportunities for corporate engagement such as attending professional networking events, industry-led presentations, and entrepreneurship events.
 Students pay full tuition and applicable fees.
-Student cohorts will be taught in-person or through an online hybrid model.

 Busy professionals can complete a degree online while they continue to meet their current life and career obligations.
 Illinois Computer Science has partnered with Coursera to use its massive open online course (MOOC) platform to offer the MCS to students more flexibly and affordably than is possible on campus.
 This innovative format offers video lectures through Coursera's platform.
 Still, it includes the additional assignments, projects, and comprehensive exams required for university degree credit, along with the advising, discussion, and feedback from Illinois faculty, staff, and teaching assistants so that they can be completed successfully.

 The Online MCS is designed to allow students to study at their own pace to provide time for work, family, or other obligations.
 Students can earn the Online MCS aggressively in as little as one year, more leisurely over three years, or, with occasional pauses, over as many as five years.